DocumentWDP-2

 Hash form: UPPERCASE (e.g., AUTH, TOKENVALIDATOR)

-See Section 8: Hash Canonical Form for details.
+See Section 8: Hash Canonical Form for normalization requirements.

 4. Component Types#